OSU-App-Club/ClubInfo/README.md

 Current Notices
 ===============
+* First meeting: __10/9 at 6pm in the Kelley Atrium__ (by the piano)
-Checkout the [Upcoming Events](https://github.com/OSU-App-Club/ClubInfo/blob/master/UpcomingEvents.md) for some of the things in the works.
+* Checkout the [Upcoming Events](https://github.com/OSU-App-Club/ClubInfo/blob/master/UpcomingEvents.md) for some of the things in the works.

 How to Join
 ===========